mgonzalezo/5gc_kubedayjapan2024/README.md

 ip-10-0-104-250.ec2.internal   Ready    <none>   11d   v1.29.3-eks-ae9a62a
 ip-10-0-187-88.ec2.internal    Ready    <none>   13d   v1.29.3-eks-ae9a62a
 ```
-### EKS Deployment - CDK
+### EKS Open5G AI implementation

-Once the Kubernetes cluster is deployed (either through EKS or ROSA), we can proceed with the 5G application installation:
+Once the Kubernetes cluster is deployed, we can proceed with the 5G application installation:

 #### Deployment of NGC and Registration of Subscribers